 Since it’s technically out of the city center, it’s less crowded and more chill.
 There are lots of fine local cafes and restaurants as well as some charming little shops.
 In terms of shopping, Dappermarkt is a vibrant outdoor market offering heaps of goods including yummy street food.

 Pros: Spacious, more local area, just 10 min from the city center.
 An abundance of green areas, tasty international food, and unconventional spots.

 Amsterdam Zuid – culture & chic

 In the southern part are located the most desirable neighborhoods in Amsterdam to live in.
-Oud Zuid is an elegant and classy area with its beautiful houses, exquisite boutiques and chic cafes.
-De Pijp boost with a vibrant ambiance, cosmopolite character and excellent food & drink experience.
+Oud Zuid is an elegant and classy area with its beautiful houses, exquisite boutiques, and chic cafes.
+De Pijp boost with a vibrant ambiance, cosmopolite character, and excellent food & drink experience.

-Museumplein, presenting top-notch museums such as Van Gogh Museum and Rijksmuseum, is a perfect spot if you want to stretch your legs.
+Museumplein, presenting top-notch museums such as the Van Gogh Museum and Rijksmuseum, is a perfect spot if you want to stretch your legs.
 Furthermore, Amsterdam’s legendary Vondelpark is just at the corner.